Help with Child Protection UK

 - Please read the research info carefully so you know what you are letting yourself in for: Research Information Here

 If you still want to take part send a consent form to Clive in Canada: Consent Form Here

 Please make sure that you’ve also completed the Parents Protecting Children UK survey which has been around since September – some of us are meeting on 7 March to look at these so please try to get it to us by 5 March.
 Survey Here

 Parents Protecting Children UK: Research concerning Child Protection interventions

-And visit the Facebook page for Parents Protecting Children UK.
+Please visit the Facebook page for Parents Protecting Children UK and their updates.

 False abuse claims are the new court weapon, retiring judge says

 Published: July 5th, 2013 | Written By: Harriet Alexander